aghon/Hello/README.md

-# Hello
-Example of Hello World Using HTML, JS, CSS3
+# Hello World In HTML
+USE To Simple Hello World (h1) &
+Using script to POP hello World